AnaMaria2019/hangman-game/README.md

 * [R Language](https://cran.r-project.org/bin/windows/base/old/3.5.1/) - version 3.5.1
 * R Studio - version 1.1.456
+* The following R packages need to be installed:
+  * shiny - version 1.4.0.2  1.5.0 (and all the dependencies)
+  * to install shiny along with the dependencies type `install.packages("shiny", dependencies=TRUE, type="win.binary")` in the R console

 ### Run the application
 * Download the files included in this repository